IustinianPetrariu/Java/README.md

-# Lab IX-to many files for a single directory-'Laboratorul IX'.
-Fixing some details about the implementations
+# Lab X - didn't have time to do something extra, sorry for posting a little later